marksn-ms/samples-HelloBlinky/Cpp/README.md

 ### Initialize the GPIO pin

 To drive the GPIO pin, first we need to initialize it.
-Here is the C# code (notice how we leverage the new WinRT classes in the Windows.Devices.Gpio namespace):
+Here is the C++ code (notice how we leverage the new WinRT classes in the Windows.Devices.Gpio namespace):

 	using namespace Windows::Devices::Gpio;